 (4) We believe concentrated blocks of time, like a weekend, are more effective.

 Findings are still being collected but clinical opinion agrees that we can accomplish much more over a weekend* than we can in an equal period spread out over months.
 But if you attend weekly couples therapy, it should be in 80–90-minute sessions or longer.

 Seeing you over longer blocks of concentrated time allow us to know the two of you in a deeper way.
 We get to observe repeating patterns of relating.
 We videotape interactions, especially during fights, to understand these patterns more precisely.

 We are trained to notice things like tone, volume, and pacing of your words.
 We concentrate on observing nonverbal gestures or facial expressions.
 This requires training in things like micro-expressions and neuroscience.

-Our finely tuned observations are passed on to you.
-We help you to notice how these interactional patterns impact your nervous system and your partner's nervous system.
-We help you both change these destructive patterns, all without assigning needless blame.
+Our finely tuned observations are integrated into the treatment plan.
+We help you to notice how these common interactional patterns impact your nervous system and your partner's nervous system.
+We help you change these destructive patterns, and all without assigning needless blame.

 While no two couples are alike, we most often work with couples who are as invested in being successful in their personal lives as they are in their careers, education, or changing the world.

 You are the 'Shakers and Movers' of the world.
 You may run your own successful business or lead a large corporation.
 You may be in IT, an app developer, an inventor, an engineer, or in academia, medicine, or law.

 You may be in the public eye, either in sports, entertainment, or in your own therapeutic communities, as a therapist, yourself.
 You seek out the privacy that only a remote clinical office can provide.

 Our international clients are often government employees, diplomats, NGO's, or CEO's in multi-national corporations stationed overseas or are international teachers.
 Many travel extensively.